jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 In Arcade, Turtle is an **extension**.
 An extension is a "package" of code that can be added to enable some functionality - in this case it adds Turtle Blocks to the top of our Blocks Menu.
 The Animated Image below the video demonstrates how we enable the turtle blocks with the Turtle extension.

-In this activity student will work with:
+In this activity students will work with:

 * sprite motion
 * repeat loop